 Web links to detailed leaflets:

-Schaefer, Spielmann, Vetter.
-Arzneiverordnung in Schwangerschaft und Stillzeit.
-8th edition, 2012 (Germany)
+-Schaefer, Spielmann, Vetter - Arzneiverordnung in Schwangerschaft und Stillzeit.
+8th edition

-Schaefer, Peters, Miller: Drugs during pregnancy and lactation.
-2nd edition 2007 (English) (3ed edition in preparation)
+-Schaefer, Peters, Miller - Drugs during pregnancy and lactation.
+3rd edition 2014 (English)